premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-10. How can we change the super class method according to the requirements of sub class in Java?
+10. How can we change the super class method according to the requirements of sub class in Java?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)